WELCOME & INTRODUCTION

 - There are NO REFUNDS for confirmed classes.

-All requests to withdraw or transfer from a pre-licensing course must be submitted to the School in writing (e-mail or faxes are acceptable); verbal requests will not be accepted.
-If a student fails to notify the School of his/her decision to withdraw or transfer, the student will be considered a drop-out and will NOT be entitled to cancellation refunds, rescheduling, etc.
+All requests to withdraw a pre-licensing course must be submitted to the School in writing (e-mail or faxes are acceptable); verbal requests will not be accepted.
+If a student does not notify the School of his/her decision to withdraw, the student will be considered a drop-out and will NOT be entitled to cancellation refunds, rescheduling, etc.

-- Withdrawal requests received before Noon (12:00 pm) on the last business day prior to the start of the first class session, will receive a tuition refund less a $50.00 administrative fee.
+- Withdrawal requests must be received prior to their chosen start date.
+Withdrawing students will receive a tuition refund less a $50.00 administrative fee.

 - Withdrawal requests received prior to the third session will receive a tuition refund less a $75.00 administrative fee.